guesant/gir-js/README.md

 > [!WARNING]
 > This is a working-in-progress project!

-The goal of this project is to provide a slim integration with native libraries built with GObject Instrospection with help of libffi.
+The main goal of this project is to provide a slim integration with native libraries built with GObject Instrospection with help of libffi.

-- can generate automatically classes and methods;
+- can generate automatically classes and methods
-- can generate automatically typescript typings;
+- can generate automatically typescript typings
-- do not impose any strategy of usage.
+- do not impose any strategy of usage
+- do not impose any specific name casing

 ## Further Reference